EDIT: 04.02.2026: I have YARA Rules available for detection, contact me at contact@robin-dost.de if you need them.

 Before going any further, a quick bit of context on MuddyWater, because this part actually matters for what follows.

 MuddyWater is a long-running Iranian threat actor commonly associated with the Iranian Ministry of Intelligence and Security (MOIS).
-The group is primarily known for espionage-driven operations targeting government institutions, critical infrastructure, telecommunications, and various organizations across the Middle East and parts of Europe.
+The group is primarily known for espionage-driven operations targeting government institutions, critical infrastructure, telecommunications and various organizations across the Middle East and parts of Europe.

+This is not some random crimeware operator copy-pasting loaders from GitHub like script kiddies.
 We’re talking about a mature, state-aligned actor with a long operational history and a fairly diverse malware toolkit.

 Which is exactly why the amount of build and development artefacts left in this sample is so interesting.